hostcc/esphome-package-timed-switch/README.md

-# ESPHome configuration for timed switch
+# ESPHome Package: Timed Switch

 ## Overview

-`timed_switch` is an ESPHome configuration that provides a timed switch behavior.
-It exposes a
+What could be simpler than turning a switch on for a limited time with a single press in ESPHome?
+However, things get more complicated when you want to add an override — for example, turning on yard lights upon motion detection for a set period while still allowing manual control to keep them on until you turn them off.

+The `timed_switch` package solves this problem by adding timed behavior with override capability to an ESPHome configuration.

+For an existing switch, it exposes two user-facing switches:
+* One for triggering "timed" operation with a configurable delay.
+* Another for manual control, allowing you to turn the switch on or off without interference from the timed operation.

+This package works with any existing `switch` entity in ESPHome, not just lights.
+The example above is just one of many possible use cases.

+## How It Works

+1. When `${timed_switch_id}_timed` is turned on, the package checks three conditions in order:
+   * If the timed operation is already running, it is restarted, extending the timer.
+In other words, turning on the timed switch again while the timed operation is in progress resets the timer, prolonging the ON duration.
+   * If the physical switch is already ON, no action is taken, implementing the override capability.
+   * If an additional condition (`${timed_switch_additional_timed_condition}`)
+     evaluates to `false`, the timed operation is skipped.
+This can be used to prevent timed operation based on external conditions (e.g., a light sensor detecting daylight).
-user-facing template switch and a secondary "timed" switch which, when turned on, runs a restartable script that turns a physical/internal switch on for a configurable number of seconds and then turns it off.
+2. If those checks pass, the physical switch is turned on, followed by a wait for the configured number of seconds, and then turned off.

-This pattern is useful for things like a garage door opener, irrigation valve, or any actuator where you want a single press to turn on the device for a limited time and allow subsequent presses to extend/reset the timer.

-## Features

-- Restartable timeout script: repeated activations while the script is running will restart it (extend the running time).
-- Separate template switch for triggering the timed behavior and for manual control.
-- Configured using simple substitutions to allow reuse in multiple devices.
+3. The override switch (`${timed_switch_id}`) provides manual control over the physical switch and stops the running timed operation when manually turned on.

 ## Configuration

-This component is designed to be included via substitutions (see the example below).
-The component relies on a physical switch entity, which it controls.
-The following substitutions are used in the component's
+This package is designed to be configured via substitutions.
+The following substitutions are available:
-template:

-- `timed_switch_max_delay` (integer, optional): maximum allowed timeout in seconds for the `turn_off_delay` number input, defaults to `900` seconds.
+* `timed_switch_max_delay` (integer, optional, default: 900): Maximum allowed
+  timeout in seconds for the turn-off delay.
+Use this to cap how long the timed operation can run.
-- `timed_switch_initial_delay` (integer, optional): initial value for the `turn_off_delay` number input (seconds), defaults to `60` seconds.
+* `timed_switch_initial_delay` (integer, optional, default: 60): Initial value
+  (in seconds) for the turn-off delay.
+* `timed_switch_delay_step` (integer, optional, default: 1): Step size (in
+  seconds) for adjusting the turn-off delay.
-- `timed_switch_physical_switch_id` (string, required): the physical switch ID (internal/physical) which will actually be turned on/off by the component.
-This switch must exist in the device configuration.
+* `timed_switch_physical_switch_id` (string, required): ID of the physical `switch` entity that the component will control.
+This must match an existing `switch` ID in your device configuration.
-- `timed_switch_name` (string, optional): human-friendly name used for entity names.
+* `timed_switch_name` (string, required): Name for the timed switch, used as a prefix for other names.
-- `timed_switch_id` (string, required): base ID used to generate entity IDs (the component creates `${timed_switch_id}_timed`, `${timed_switch_id}`, etc.).
+* `timed_switch_id` (string, required): ID for the timed switch, used as a prefix for other IDs.
-- `timed_switch_additional_timed_condition` (boolean, optional): an extra
-  lambda-style condition that can be injected to gate starting the timed script, defaults to `true`.
+* `timed_switch_additional_timed_condition` (lambda/boolean, optional, default:
+  true): An optional C/C++ expression evaluated before starting the timed script.
+If it evaluates to `false`, the timed start will be skipped.
+  Example usage: `timed_switch_additional_timed_condition: "id(my_sensor).state"`

+**NOTE**: It is recommended to set the physical switch, referred to in `${timed_switch_physical_switch_id}`, as `internal: true` to avoid exposing it directly in Home Assistant, which could interfere with the timed switch behavior.

-## Entities created
+## User-Visible Entities

-- Number: `${timed_switch_id}_turn_off_delay` — seconds the physical switch
+* **Number** (ID: `${timed_switch_id}_turn_off_delay`): The number of seconds the physical switch will remain ON when triggered.
-  will remain ON when triggered.
-This number entity is created and managed by the component itself; you do not need to define it in your configuration.
-- Script: `timed_switch_script_${timed_switch_id}` — a restartable script that
-  turns the physical switch on, delays for `turn_off_delay` seconds, then turns it off.
-This script is part of the component and is created automatically.
-- Switch (physical): `${timed_switch_physical_switch_id}` — a reference to the physical switch ID.
-This switch must be defined elsewhere in your configuration; the component does not create or extend it.
-- Switch (template): `${timed_switch_id}_timed` — a switch that starts the timed script when turned on (subject to guards).
+* **Switch** (ID: `${timed_switch_id}_timed`): A switch that starts the timed operation when turned on.
 Turning this off will directly turn the physical switch off.
-- Switch (template): `${timed_switch_id}` — the user-facing switch which will stop the running script and turn the physical switch on when manually toggled on; turning it off simply turns the physical switch off.
+* **Switch** (ID: `${timed_switch_id}`): Directly controls the physical switch and blocks the timed operation.
+Any subsequent triggers to the timed switch above will be ignored while this switch is ON.
+Turning it off simply turns the physical switch off.

-## How it works

-1. When `${timed_switch_id}_timed` is turned on, the component checks three conditions in order:
-   - If the physical switch is already ON: no action is taken (prevents redundant starts).
-   - If `timed_switch_additional_timed_condition` evaluates to false: the timed start is skipped.
-   - If the script is already running: the script is restarted (the timer is reset/extended).
-2. If checks pass, the restartable script `timed_switch_script_${timed_switch_id}` is executed.
-The script turns the physical switch on, waits for the configured number of seconds (from the component-created `number` entity), then turns the physical switch off.
-3. The primary template switch (`${timed_switch_id}`) provides manual control over the physical switch and will stop the running timeout script when manually turned on (ensuring explicit manual control overrides the timed behavior).
+* **HomeAssistant Action** (ID: `turn_on_timed_${timed_switch_id}`): An action that can be used in Home Assistant automations to start the timed switch behavior programmatically.
+It is possible to override the turn-off delay by passing the parameter `delay_sec` a non-zero value.
+If `delay_sec` is zero, the `${timed_switch_id}_turn_off_delay` number entity is used.

-## Example usage
+## Example Usage

-Below is a compact example showing typical substitutions.
-You do NOT need to define the supporting `number` or `script` entities yourself — the component creates and manages them.
-The only entity you must provide in your device configuration is the physical `switch` referenced by `timed_switch_physical_switch_id`.
+Below is an example showing a typical configuration for a single switch.

 ```yaml
 substitutions: